 It is important that the BSB should reflect the diversity of the society that the Bar serves, and applications from all sections of the community are welcomed.
 To enable us to monitor this properly, you are asked to complete the Equality & Diversity monitoring form supplied with this pack.

 Timetable

 The timetable for the process is as follows:

-Closing date for applications: 9am Monday 11 July 2022.
+Closing date for applications: 9am Wednesday 18 June 2025.

-Interviews will take place in London on 4 or 5 August 2022.
+Interviews will take place in London in the week of 31 July 2025.

 Interviews